dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     When you use services you gain the following benefits:
         1. Scalability
         2. Security
-            All service-oriented platforms treat security as a first-class aspect.
         3. Throughput and availability
             Services can accept calls over queues, allowing you to handle a very large volume of messages by simply `queuing` up the excess load.
         4. Responsiveness
-            Clients and services can use some reliable messaging protocol to guarantee delivery, handle network connectivity issues, and even order the calls.
+            Clients and services can use some reliable `messaging protocol` to guarantee delivery, handle network connectivity issues, and even order the calls.
         5. Consistency